furrlori-oss/hwip/docs/Results/search-results.md

 You may modify your site search by changing either or both of the above and click Search.

+Note that the home page Location search returns sites that are within 10 miles of the center of location provided (whether city, state, or zip code).
+For a more specific, comprehensive search by location, use the Advanced Search.

 **From Advanced Search**

 Your search criteria is displayed in a bar above the results.
 Click "Search Criteria" to view the full list of criteria you entered on the form.